durham-qlm/durham-qlm.github.io/join/phdrecruit.md

 	  <br><br>
 Quantum walks (QWs) are particularly interesting in that they can exhibit both positive and negative feedback resulting in very different probability distributions to classical random walks [2,3].
 In particular, after a few steps there is a higher probability of wide departures from the mean, and hence the prediction of extreme events.
 Our recent focus has been on studying quantum walks in the context of sudden market crashes [4].
 	<br><br>
-    For further details about the position please contact <a href="c.s.adams@durham.ac.uk"> Prof. Stuart Adams</a>.
+    For further details about the position please contact <a href="mailto:c.s.adams@durham.ac.uk"> Prof. Stuart Adams</a>.
     <br><br>
 References: <br>
 [1] Graph Coloring via Quantum Optimization on a Rydberg-Qudit Atom Array, Toonyawat Angkhanawin, Aydin Deger, Jonathan D. Pritchard, C. Stuart Adams, https://arxiv.org/abs/2504.08598 <br>